 Young green unripe jackfruit has the texture of a stringy, pulled meat but doesn’t actually taste anything like meat on its own; in fact, it tastes more like artichokes!
-But much like tofu, jackfruit takes on the flavor of whatever sauce, marinade or spices you’re cooking it with, making it an incredibly versatile meat substitute and an obvious choice for tacos, sandwiches, salads and wraps.
+But much like tofu, jackfruit takes on the flavor of whatever sauce, marinade or spices you’re cooking it with, making it an incredibly versatile meat substitute and an obvious choice for vegetarian tacos, sandwiches, salads, and wraps.

-How to Prepare Your Jackfruit
+How To Prepare Your Jackfruit

 Be sure to buy canned unripe, green or young jackfruit for this recipe.
 (Ripe jackfruit is sweeter and has a different texture; it won’t work in this recipe.)

 After removing it from the can, give the pieces of jackfruit a good rinse to remove that briny, salty flavor.

 Next, shred your jackfruit before starting to cook.
 Take the larger canned chunks and simply use your fingers or a fork to shred them, much like you would pulled pork or chicken, or canned tuna, which it loosely resembles.

 If you’ve got little bits of the core on some of the chunks, don’t worry about those.
 You can leave them as they are or give them a quick chop with a kitchen knife.
 They’re edible as well.
 And you won’t even notice them once you cook the fruit down.

 Ways To Use Leftover Pulled Jackfruit

 If you end up having leftover jackfruit filling, it’s great folded into a breakfast burrito, salad, or wrap.
 But if your crew is anything like mine, leftovers won’t be likely with these quick, new family favorites!